-Cloud Bigtable is a sparsely populated table that can scale to billions of rows and thousands of columns, allowing you to store terabytes or even petabytes of data.
+Cloud Bigtable is a sparsely populated table that can scale to billions of rows and thousands of columns, enabling you to store terabytes or even petabytes of data.
 A single value in each row is indexed; this value is known as the row key.
 Cloud Bigtable is ideal for storing very large amounts of single-keyed data with very low latency.
 It supports high read and write throughput at low latency, and it is an ideal data source for MapReduce operations.

-Cloud Bigtable is exposed to applications through multiple client libraries, including a supported extension to the Apache HBase 1.x Java library.
+Cloud Bigtable is exposed to applications through multiple client libraries, including a supported extension to the Apache HBase library for Java.
 As a result, it integrates with the existing Apache ecosystem of open-source Big Data software.

 Cloud Bigtable's powerful back-end servers offer several key advantages over a self-managed HBase installation:

-Incredible scalability.
+- Incredible scalability.
 Cloud Bigtable scales in direct proportion to the number of machines in your cluster.
 A self-managed HBase installation has a design bottleneck that limits the performance after a certain QPS is reached.
-Cloud Bigtable does not have this bottleneck, and so you can scale your cluster up to handle more queries by increasing your machine count.
+Cloud Bigtable does not have this bottleneck, and so you can scale your cluster up to handle more queries.

-Simple administration.
+- Simple administration.
 Cloud Bigtable handles upgrades and restarts transparently, and it automatically maintains high data durability.
 To replicate your data, simply add a second cluster to your instance, and replication starts automatically.
-No more managing masters, regions, clusters, or nodes; all you need to do is design your table schemas, and Cloud Bigtable will handle the rest for you.
+No more managing masters or regions; just design your table schemas, and Cloud Bigtable will handle the rest for you.

-Cluster resizing without downtime.
-You can increase the size of your Cloud Bigtable cluster for a few hours to handle a large load, then reduce the cluster's size again—all without any downtime.
+- Cluster resizing without downtime.
+You can increase the size of a Cloud Bigtable cluster for a few hours to handle a large load, then reduce the cluster's size again—all without any downtime.
 After you change a cluster's size, it typically takes just a few minutes under load for Cloud Bigtable to balance performance across all of the nodes in your cluster.

 What it's good for

 Cloud Bigtable is ideal for applications that need very high throughput and scalability for non-structured key/value data, where each value is typically no larger than 10 MB.
 Cloud Bigtable also excels as a storage engine for batch MapReduce operations, stream processing/analytics, and machine-learning applications.